-ELE: Elective GEN: General HUMN : Humanities ISST: Islamic Studies PROF: Professional SCIE: Science SSCI: Social Sciences For course code legends, please see pp. 175-176
+ELE: Elective GEN: General HUMN: Humanities ISST: Islamic Studies PROF: Professional SCIE: Science SSCI: Social Sciences

 Minor in Architecture

 The minor in Architecture is open to all students except those majoring in Architecture.
 This minor allows students to develop knowledge in the areas of theory and history of Architecture, construction and building materials, and architectural design.
 Up to two courses from a student's General Electives may be counted towards fulfilling the requirements for the minor in Architecture.
 In addition to university-wide degree requirements, students must satisfy prerequisites as per the Catalog and complete the following courses: